Gibson Tal Farlow

 had them slightly rounded)

 Butts custom built pickups.
+It was thought that he later had the

 The Tal Farlow model guitar features: AAA flame maple